 This is called the ‘citizen’s right to prevent disruption’.

 Apply to the courts for an injunction, which orders:

 - the trade union to stop organising the action

 - those taking action to stop

-Get legal advice if you want to apply to the courts for an injunction.
+You can get legal advice if you want to apply for an injunction.